DataDog/integrations-core/openldap/README.md

    If you see a line with `olcModuleLoad: back_monitor.la`, monitoring is already enabled, go to step 3.

-2. Enable monitoring on your server
+2. Enable monitoring on your server:

    ```text
        cat <<EOF | sudo ldapmodify -Y EXTERNAL -H ldapi:///